Bounds on the growth of high Sobolev norms of solutions to 2D Hartree Equations: Introduction.

 The crucial step in the mentioned works was to improve the iteration bound (\ref{eq:ExponentialIteration}) to:

 As before, $C,\tau_0>0$ depend only on $\Phi$.
 In this bound, $r \in (0,1)$ satisfies $r \sim \frac{1}{s}$.
 One can show that (\ref{eq:PolynomialIteration}) implies that for all $t \in \mathbb{R}$:

 In \cite{B2}, (\ref{eq:PolynomialIteration}) was obtained by using the \emph{Fourier multiplier method}.
 In \cite{S,S2}, the iteration bound was obtained by using multilinear estimates in $X^{s,b}$-spaces.
-Similar estimates were used in \cite{KPV3} in the study of well-posedness theory.
+Similar estimates were used in the work of Kenig-Ponce-Vega \cite{KPV3} in the study of well-posedness theory.
 The key was to use a multilinear estimate in an $X^{s,b}$-space with negative first index.
 Such a bound was then used as a smoothing estimate.
-A slightly different approach, based on the analysis in \cite{BGT}, is used to obtain (\ref{eq:PolynomialIteration}) in the context of compact Riemannian manifolds in \cite{CatW}, and \cite{Z}.
+A slightly different approach, based on the analysis in the work of Burq-G\'{e}rard-Tzvetkov \cite{BGT}, is used to obtain (\ref{eq:PolynomialIteration}) in the context of compact Riemannian manifolds in the work of Catoire-Wang \cite{CatW}, and Zhong \cite{Z}.

 An alternative iteration bound, based on the use of the \emph{upside-down I-method}, which was used in our previous work \cite{SoSt1,SoSt2}, gave better polynomial bounds for solutions of nonlinear Schr\"{o}dinger equations on $S^1$ and $\mathbb{R}$.
 The main idea was to consider the operator $\mathcal{D}$, related to $D^s$ such that $\|\mathcal{D}u\|_{L^2}$ was \emph{slowly varying}.
 This is the technique which we will apply in the present paper as well.